MitchMedeiros/walk-forward-optimization-app/README.md

 Enable the new mod with `a2enmod wsgi`.

-Now nagivate to the *.config* or *.htaccess* file (depending on your OS) that you have your virutal host information in.
-You'll need to add a WSGIScriptAlias with the location of the *.wsgi* file for the app.
+Nagivate to the .config or .htaccess file (depending on your OS) that you have your virutal host information in.
+You'll need to add a `WSGIScriptAlias` with the location of the .wsgi file.

 If you site is only using http, your virtual host info should look similar to the below.
 If you have your site in a different directory from /var/www/ then change the entire root directory appropriately.